cjbates78/leaflet-challenge/README.md

    Your visualization should look something like the preceding map.

-   Part of Legend code from https://codepen.io/haakseth/pen/KQbjdO
+   Legend code taken from https://codepen.io/haakseth/pen/KQbjdO